Key Country Facts

 Its main exports include machinery, mineral products, chemical, metals, and textiles

-When visiting, tourist will enjoy Minsk at night!
-Minsk is Especially known for the “City Gates”, and Privokzalnaya Square.
-Also tourists would enjoy visiting some of the many WWII war memorials, namely the site of the former village which is now known as the Khatyn Memorial.
+When visiting, the ideal time is to enjoy Minsk at night!
+Minsk is especially known for the “City Gates”, and Privokzalnaya Square.
+Be sure to visit some of the many WWII war memorials, namely the site of the former village which is now known as the Khatyn Memorial.
 Also of interest is the Stalin Line Museum which houses parts of the Stalin Line, the largest defense line built pre-WWII.

 One interesting thing about Belarus is that it is technically a presidential republic but functions as a dictatorship.
 The etymology of its name is a combination of the words “bel” (white) and “Rus” (East Slavic ethnicity) meaning, “White Russian”.

 The landlocked country of Belarus, borders five other Eastern European countries!
 The capital is Minsk.
 There are roughly 10 million people living here (2016).
 Belarusians primarily practice orthodox Christianity and have two official languages: Belarusian and Russian.
 The time zone is 7 hours ahead of EST. Belarus is known to be flat, covered in marshland.